linrax: A JAX Compatible, Simplex Method Linear Program Solver: Conclusions

 \section{Conclusions}

-In this paper, we presented the first simplex-based linear program solver compatible with the JAX ecosystem.
-This work was motivated by two complementary trends: the increased use of optimization problems as subroutines in control algorithms, and the growing popularity of the JAX framework in controls applications.
-Stringent programming requirements in JAX prevents direct implementation of standard simplex methods.
-In particular, such an implementation would fail under dependent constraints, which is a common occurrence in many algorithms such as the reachability-based safety control problem described in Section \ref{sec:safe_control}.
-To overcome this limitation, we introduce a novel modification the simplex algorithm to ensure it is fully compatible with JAX requirements.

-We showed that when embedded into a JAX pipeline, \linrax{} has performance benefits over state-of-the-art solvers.
-Additionally, we demonstrated how features like automatic differentiation are useful to solve safe robotics and controls problems.
-An interesting possibility for future work would be to implement improvements to the simplex method, such as parallelization~\cite{huangfu_parallelizing_2018}, or a more sophisticated pivoting rule.
+We have presented the first simplex-based LP solver compatible with the JAX ecosystem.
+This work was motivated by two complementary trends: the increased use of optimization as a subroutine in control algorithms, and the growing popularity of JAX in controls applications.
+Stringent JAX requirements prevent direct implementation of standard simplex methods, particularly the handling of dependent constraints, a necessity in many algorithms such as the reachability-based safety control problem described in Section \ref{sec:safe_control}.
+To overcome this limitation, we introduce a novel modification ensuring full compatibility with JAX requirements.
+We showed that when embedded into a JAX pipeline, \linrax{} outperforms state-of-the-art solvers, and demonstrated an application of automatic differentiation to solve safe robotics and controls problems.
+An interesting possibility for future work would be to implement improvements to the simplex method, such as parallelization~\cite{huangfuParallelizingDualRevised2018}, or a more sophisticated pivoting rule.